Rose Bowl champion Trojans playing seven games at L.A. Coliseum, open Sept. 2.

-After starting the 2015 season as the offensive coordinator/quarterbacks coach, Clay Helton was named USC’s permanent head coach on Nov.
+After starting the 2015 season as the offensive coordinator/quarterbacks coach, Helton was named USC’s permanent head coach on Nov.
 30 of that year (for 2 post-season games), dropping the interim head coach title he had held since Oct.
 12 (for USC’s final 7 regular season games).
 He signed a 5-year contract.